BBQRIBS72/expenses_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Since this is my first project, I don't really know what I will struggle with or be comfortable with.
+I would like to use this project to learn what being involved in a project is actually like and I aim to understand more about how we research and eventually decide which technologies to use.